Efficacy of simple continuum models for diverse granular intrusions: Results and Discussion

 The observed shear patterns, free-surface profiles, and force fluctuations shown in Figure \ref{fig:7}A-C are in accord with the shear-softening (shear-strengthening) of over-compacted (under-compacted) granular media that is built-in to the DPM model.
 In a sample initially under-compacted ($\phi_i < \phi_c$), shear deformations cause compaction, resulting in higher densities along the sheared regions than in the bulk (see eq.\ref{eq:5}).
 This density increase results in higher shear strength along the shear zone (see eq.\ref{eq:4}).
-Thus, further loading in such systems induces shear to occur in the weaker material adjecent to the shear band, which effectively spreads the shearing in such systems.
-On the other hand, in the over-compacted case, shear deformations dilate the mterial, resulting in lower density in the sheared region than in the bulk, which results in lower shear strength there.
+Thus, further loading in such systems induces shear to occur in the weaker material adjacent to the shear band, which effectively spreads the shearing in such systems.
+On the other hand, in the over-compacted case, shear deformations dilate the material, resulting in lower density in the sheared region than in the bulk, which results in lower shear strength there.
 Hence, continued loading causes shear to accumulate along the thin zone of initial failure causing the appearance of a strong shear band.
 This process continues until the total force requirement for shearing along the existing band exceeds that for creating a new shear band in the bulk (after which the same process repeats itself).
 Thus, in over-compacted media, a visually separable shear band formation pattern occurs (Figure \ref{fig:7}F).
-In initially over-compacted cases ($\phi_i > \phi_c$), increasing the initial packing fraction of the media results in an increased plate motion requirement between successive shear band formations (due to increased strength of the media in the bulk) and thus the force fluctuation magnitudes increase (and their spatial frequency decreases) with increasing packing fraction (observed also by Gravish et al.\cite{gravish2010force}).
+In initially over-compacted cases ($\phi_i > \phi_c$), increasing the initial packing fraction of the media results in an increased plate motion requirement between successive shear band formations (due to increased strength of the media in the bulk) and thus the force fluctuation magnitudes increase (and their spatial frequency decreases) with increasing packing fraction (observed also by Gravish et al.\cite{gravish2010force}). {We also plot the variation of the packing fraction in the media from continuum modeling in figure \ref{fig:7}G. The figure provides a visualization of changing packing fraction ahead of the plate in accordance with the smooth versus banded mechanism explained above.}